use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 // Given our contract ID is 5DjcHxSfjAgCTSF9mp6wQBJWBgj9h8uh57c7TNx1mL5hdQp4 let account: AccountId32 =
     Ss58Codec::from_string("5DjcHxSfjAgCTSF9mp6wQBJWBgj9h8uh57c7TNx1mL5hdQp4").unwrap();
-// Given our instnatiation nonce was 1 let nonce: u64 = 1;
+// Given our instantiation nonce was 1 let nonce: u64 = 1;

 // The child trie ID can be calculated as follows: let trie_id = (&account, nonce).using_encoded(Blake2_256::hash);
 ```

-### Calcualte the `PrefixedStorageKey` from the child trie ID
+### Calculate the `PrefixedStorageKey` from the child trie ID
 A [`PrefixedStorageKey`](https://docs.rs/sp-storage/10.0.0/sp_storage/struct.PrefixedStorageKey.html)
 can be construct using the
 [`ChildInfo`](https://docs.rs/sp-storage/10.0.0/sp_storage/enum.ChildInfo.html) primitive as follows: